Andonome/stories/spell_list.md

 Fire gains unnatural properties.

-0. Flame doesn't produce light.
-Instead, it absorbs it, creating darkness
+0. The flame starts moving in flow motion.
-1. Flame becomes solid, like a crystal
+1. The flame stands extremely still.
-1. Flame becomes cold.
-The hotter it was before, the colder it is now
+1. The flame becomes lightning, and arcs through any nearby water or living things.
 1. Flame becomes liquid, spilling from torches, spreading over ground
-1. Flame starts burning inflammable materials, like rocks or water, but stops burning flammable ones, like wood and oil
+1. Flame starts burning inflammable materials, like rocks or water, but stops burning flammable ones, like wood and oil.

 ## Big